-The ELP-funded project, entitled “Scaling up rewilding in Western Iberia”, will run from 2019 through to 2024.
+The ELP-funded project, entitled “Creating a wilder future for the Greater Côa Valley”, will run from 2019 through to 2024.
 It will allow Rewilding Europe and its local partners to promote a 35,000-hectare protected area of natural and archaeological interest, replicate the success of the Faia Brava Reserve (our core Western Iberia rewilding area) in other parts of the Côa Valley, and to restore the so-called “Circle of Life” involving predators and scavengers.
 It will also allow threats to habitat and species recovery, such as poaching, poisoning and hugely damaging wildfires, to be minimised.

 The Greater Côa Valley is situated in a region with one of with the highest levels of land abandonment in Europe.
 The associated disappearance of domesticated herbivores (and their grazing) means many landscapes are now covered by forest, dense undergrowth and scrub.
 This has negatively impacted biodiversity and increased the risk of wildfire.
 These problems have been compounded by overhunting and persecution, with prey species such as wild boar and roe deer overharvested, limiting the ability of apex predators such as Iberian wolf and Iberian lynx to recolonise the area.